 TIP: Follow the format of other resolutions passed by the body you are working with.
 It is not necessary to include every "Whereas" or "Therefore" illustrated above.
+They are simply examples.
 It is fine to nuance your own language, specific to your state and jurisdiction.
 Most resolutions are not very long, so customize it for your local purposes.
+Remember the Mission, Vision and Values of Compassion and Choices in your volunteer efforts.